daevlin/Zero2Auto_homework/README.md

 xor cl,1F
 ```
 Which is the filename, of the payload (the PNG file) that will be written to disk.
-Once the .png file is downloaded it will once again call the CRC32 API hashing function and resolve:
+When the .png file is downloaded it will once again call the CRC32 API hashing function and resolve:
 ```
 GetTempPathW
 CreateDirectoryW